 Since then, the college division has grown steadily and is currently USA Ultimate’s biggest member segment.
 Hundreds of college teams compete in the postseason championship season every year with eyes on advancing through conference and regional championship events to qualify for the College Championships.

 The College Championships are held annually on Memorial Day weekend at sites that rotate all around the country.

-Coming soon, you will be able to buy tickets online for the 2018 College Championships.
+You can buy your tickets online for the 2018 College Championships!